 Lactose intolerance is the inability to digest lactose, the sugar found in milk and milk products.
-Learn more about causes, symptoms and treatment options.
+Learn more about treatment, symptoms and tests for lactose intolerance.

 Many factors determine when your period will return when you're breastfeeding.
 Learn more about how breastfeeding affects your menstrual cycle.

 Breastfeeding can be a special time for both mum and baby.
 Breast milk meets all your baby's nutritional needs from birth to 6 months.